C.J. Abrams Player Props: Nationals vs. Padres

 C.J.
 Abrams At The Plate

-- Abrams has 14 doubles, two triples, seven home runs and nine walks while batting .233.
+- Abrams is hitting .229 with 14 doubles, two triples, seven home runs and nine walks.

+- In 29.4% of his games this year, Abrams has notched at least one RBI.
+In nine of those games (13.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 23 of 67 games this season, and more than once 3 times.
+- He has scored a run in 23 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.